When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 I also remember being shocked at what was expected of me when it came to the administrative work.

 I knew that keeping track of financials would be important, but I was somewhat blindsided to the time and organization that went into the details, particularly when it came to billing clients.
-I had to learn all of the best practices for invoicing for freelancers on my own.
+I had to learn all of the best practices for invoicing on my own.

 And speaking of easier, we also have a FREE invoice template you can download to get started!